-1. You must have held an interest in the partnership during the entire period in which the partnership held the qualified small business stock.
+1. You must have held an interest in the partnership when the partnership acquired the qualified small busniess stock and at all times thereafter until the partnership disposed of the qualified small business stock.

 2. Your distributive share of the eligible section 1202 gain cannot exceed the amount that would have been allocated to you based on your interest in the partnership at the time the stock was acquired.